 First Things First: What Port Does Your Chromebook Have?

-Before you can buy a cable, you need to play detective for a moment.
-Not all Chromebooks are created equal, and the ports they feature can vary significantly between models and generations.
-Take a quick look at the sides of your device.
-You’re likely looking for one of these:
+Before purchasing a cable, you need to identify the video output port on your Chromebook.
+Ports can vary significantly between models and generations.
+Examine the sides of your device for one of the following:

 USB-C: The Modern Standard

-If your Chromebook was made in the last few years, it almost certainly has at least one oval-shaped USB-C port.
-This is the Swiss Army knife of ports.
-Crucially, most USB-C ports on Chromebooks support something called DisplayPort Alternate Mode (or DP Alt Mode), which is the tech that allows it to send video signals.
-This is the most common and versatile way to connect a modern Chromebook to an external display.
+If your Chromebook was manufactured within the last few years, it likely has at least one oval-shaped USB-C port.
+This versatile port typically supports DisplayPort Alternate Mode (DP Alt Mode), which allows it to transmit video signals.
+This is the most common and flexible method for connecting a contemporary Chromebook to an external display.

 Standard HDMI (Type-A)